xaviersolau/ExpressionTools/README.md

 ## Installation

-You can checkout this Github repository or use the NuGet package that will be available soon.
+You can checkout this Github repository or you can use the NuGet package that will be available soon.

 ## How to use it